kupferlauncher/kupfer/Documentation/PluginAPI.rst

 KupferObject
 ::::::::::::

-KupferObject implements the things that are common to all objects:
+``class KupferObject`` implements the things that are common to all objects:
 *name*, *description*, *icon*, *thumbnail* and *name aliases*.